intmus/inttheory22-23/_02-int-scales-keys/c1-intervals.md

 ### Interval quality

-- It is easiest to understand *qualities* of intervals by comparing them to the major scale.
-If you are completely unfamiliar with scales, you may want to skip one topic ahead to [scales]({{ site.baseurl }}/02-int-scales-keys/b1-scales.html), and then return to this after beginning to understand the construction of the major scale.
-Or, for a method that does not rely on knowledge of major scales, you can also go to the [Further Reading]({{ site.baseurl }}/02-int-scales-keys/a2-intervals.html) of this topic to find a useful method from the writers of *Open Music Theory*.
+In the Western music notation system, interval *quality* is difficult to examine without beginning to think about our concept of tonality and keys, because it is designed to describe tonal intervals.
+It is easiest to understand *qualities* of intervals by comparing them to the major scale, so we will look at that below.
+If you do not yet feel comfortable with scales, however, you may look at the [Further Reading]({{ site.baseurl }}/02-int-scales-keys/a2-intervals.html) of this topic to find a useful method from the writers of *Open Music Theory*.

-Interval *quality* is difficult to examine without beginning to think about our concept of tonality and keys, because it is designed to describe tonal intervals.
-One of the most common and straightforward methods for finding interval *quality* requires a strong familiarity with the twelve major scales:

-### Finding an interval
+The most common and straightforward method for learning interval *quality* compares the interval to a major scale:

 1. Find the size of the interval by counting through the letter between the two pitches.
   - Remember that you must include the starting and ending pitches in your counting.